brenmathew/ARIMA_Model/README.md

 4. Forecasting: Using the trained ARIMA model, this section demonstrates how to make future sales predictions.
 It includes generating forecasts for a specified time period and visualizing the predicted sales values.

-# Usage
-To use the ARIMA sales forecasting model, follow these steps:

-1. Clone this repository to your local machine or download the notebook (Arima_Sales.ipynb) directly.

-2. Open the notebook using Jupyter Notebook or any compatible Python development environment.

-3. Ensure that you have the necessary dependencies installed as mentioned in the "Requirements" section.

-4. Execute the cells in the notebook sequentially to load the data, preprocess it, analyze it, and train the ARIMA model.

-5. Once the model is trained, you can make sales predictions by running the forecast cells in the notebook.